 Idaho: Bonners Ferry

-That list was not news that arose out of the November 2015 Paris attacks, however, nor was it specifically a collection of cities ISIS had announced they were targeting for the killing of random Americans.
+That list was not news that arose out of the November 2015 or July 2016 attacks in France, however, nor was it specifically a collection of cities ISIS had announced they were targeting for the killing of random Americans.
 The ISIS "kill list" originated with a report released by ISIS back in March 2015 that contained the names, photographs, and home addresses of more than U.S. Armed Forces personnel around the U.S. and urged ISIS followers and sympathizers in the U.S. to kill those servicemen.

 The ISIS "kill list" circulated in November 2015 was therefore not a compendium of U.S. cities which ISIS had recently announced they planned to attack, but rather a several-month-old compilation of all the town and cities in which the U.S. servicemen identified in a March 2015 ISIS report lived.
 Moreover, ISIS didn't directly threaten that they were intending to kill all the service members named in that March 2015 report; they called upon ISIS supporters already in the U.S. to carry out the deed.